 The European Health Insurance Card (EHIC) allows any EU citizen to access state medical care when they are travelling in another EU country.
 In the event of a no-deal Brexit, as UK registered EHICs will no longer be valid, UK holidaymakers won't be able to use the European Health Insurance Card (EHIC) scheme post-Brexit.

 When travelling to the EU or further afield, you should always ensure that you have adequate travel insurance for the nature of your holiday.
+If you didn't purchase your travel insurance from us, it would be prudent to reassure yourself that your policy would continue to provide full cover in the event of a no-deal Brexit.

 With increased time likely to be necessary to complete border formalities, it would be prudent to allow for additional time to transit airports, international railways stations and ports.